-Apply for a unique Research Assistant opportunity and earn 3 or 6 credits.
+Apply for a unique Research Assistant opportunity and earn credits.

 Join an ongoing research project carried out by a DIS faculty member.
 As a Research Assistant, you collaborate closely with your mentor.
 By the end of your semester, you will grasp the complexities of the research process.
 In some cases, short travel with your mentor to European research institutions may occur.
-All costs are covered by DIS.
+All major travel costs (lodging, transportation, 2x meals a day, cultural activities) are covered by DIS.
 Information will be provided before the start of the semester.

 Advance your knowledge within the natural and health sciences.
 Matched with a Stockholm-based research institution and a mentor, you participate in existing research where you develop your clinical and laboratory skills.

 Note: Students accepted as 6-credit Research Assistants must schedule their non-Research Assistant courses on Mondays/Thursdays ONLY.
 Tuesdays/Fridays must remain open and available for full days in the research lab.
 DIS can assist in this process.

 - Research Assistant: Biochemistry-Biophysics of Ion Channels

 - Research Assistant: Mapping Protein Distribution in the Brain

 - Research Assistant: Visualizing Protein Distribution in the Brain